 - Addams Family.
 The most popular pinball machine ever made, it broke sales records in 1992.
 Featuring some unique features like an electric chair and a hand (“Thing”) that comes out of the playfield to grab the ball, Pat Lawlor created a masterpiece of a game.
 It also has a pretty cool wizard mode, Tour the Mansion.
 The center of the playfield features two magnets which grab the balls during multiball and some of the modes.

 Tier 2 Games

-Other games I’d recommend to a lesser degree are:
+Other popular pinball machines I’d recommend to a lesser degree are:

 - Star Trek: The Next Generation.
 7 modes that must be complete in order to make the wizard mode worth lots of points, a bunch of multiballs and great flowing shots.
 Not quite as difficult as some of the games above which is why it’s on the secondary list.

 - Spiderman.
 5 different modes, a bunch of multiballs, and great callouts.
 Bland modes and main multiball hold it back some.

 - X-Men.
 7 modes, 8 hero modes, ton of code here for the money.
 Bad voice callouts and a wolverine toy that’s too big hold it back some.

 - Tron.
 Game like Iron Man only slightly easier in my opinion.
 Has a geometry problem on the ‘Gem’ shot which makes it a constant blocker in home use.

 - Wizard of Oz.
 This game could be higher except for reliability issues hold it back.
 Depending on when the game was built and what kind of fixes it has, it can either be very reliable or trouble prone.

 - Stargate.
 This game has a great ruleset, a great theme, and is reasonably priced.
 There really aren’t any drawbacks to it other than replacement parts are hard to get and expensive compared to other games.